Introduction: The principle of the weekly couple’s conversation with 3 questions:

 • “I found it surprising and nice that last week you asked so attentively about my tough workday and wanted to listen to me.
 I didn’t expect that.”

-These are, of course, just examples.
-Every couple and every week is different—the important thing is that the responding partner honestly states what they noticed positively.
+Of course, these are just examples.
+Every couple and every week is different—the important thing is that the partner answering honestly states what they noticed positively.
 Small everyday things can also be mentioned.
 Often it’s precisely the little gestures, like a hug at the right time or a favorite drink brought home, that have a big impact and are worth mentioning.

 Dealing with the answer to question 1

 For the questioner (the listener at this moment), the answer to this question means first and foremost: listen and accept.
 Enjoy the praise or appreciation you receive.
-It boosts your self-esteem to hear what you did well.
-The answer also provides valuable clues as to what is important to your partner and how you can make them happy.
-For example, if it comes up that a spontaneous hug after a stressful day was a positive surprise, you can take that as inspiration for the future.
-Many couples find that this question has a small aha effect: you learn what actually came across positively to the other person—sometimes something you didn’t even consider special yourself.
+Hearing what you did well strengthens your self-esteem.
+The answer also provides valuable clues about what is important to your partner and how you can make them happy.
+For example, if it comes up that the spontaneous hug after a stressful day was a positive surprise, you can take that as inspiration for the future.
+Many couples experience a small aha moment with this question: you find out what actually made a positive impression on the other—sometimes something you didn’t even consider special yourself.

-It’s important to give appreciation back: a simple “Thank you, I’m really glad to hear that” is an appropriate response.
-That way, your partner also feels heard in their praise.
-Overall, this exchange creates a warm, positive mood and strengthens both—you basically start the conversation on the plus side.
+It’s important to return the appreciation: A simple “Thank you, I’m really glad to hear that” is an appropriate response.
+This way, your partner also feels heard in their praise.
+Overall, this exchange creates a warm, positive atmosphere and strengthens both—you basically start the conversation on the plus side.

 Question 2: “How did I disappoint you last week?”

 This second question targets the negative points or disappointments of the past week.
 Here, your partner has the opportunity to respectfully express criticism or address hurts they have felt.
-It can take courage to ask this question—because no one likes to hear that they have disappointed the other.
+It can take courage to ask this question—because no one likes to hear that they’ve disappointed the other.
 But this openness is extremely important for a healthy relationship.
-The question provides a framework in which small hurts, annoyances, or unmet expectations are not swept under the rug but can be addressed in a timely manner.
+The question provides a framework in which small hurts, annoyances, or unmet expectations are not swept under the rug but can be addressed promptly.

 Meaning of the question

 The meaning of “How did I disappoint you?” lies mainly in bringing simmering dissatisfactions to light before they grow into major resentment.
 In many relationships, serious problems arise because negative feelings are not communicated and build up over time.
 If disappointments can be expressed regularly, neither partner feels forced to bottle up frustration.
 Instead, you can work together to understand what went wrong and clear up misunderstandings.
 Research from couples therapy underscores that constructively addressing conflicts increases relationship satisfaction.
-Couples who sweep disagreements under the rug often develop resentments over time that can poison the relationship.
+Couples who sweep disagreements under the rug often develop resentment over time, which can poison the relationship.
 In particular, unspoken disappointments can turn into contempt over time—and contempt is considered by experts to be a relationship killer.
-So this second question acts as a kind of safety valve: it lets off steam before the kettle explodes.
+This second question thus acts as a kind of safety valve: it lets off steam before the pressure cooker explodes.
 The weekly opportunity to put disappointments into words prevents small annoyances from becoming major points of contention.

 Examples of answers to question 2